Visit the institution website for COVID‑19 updates

-You will need a good honours degree (minimum 2.1) or equivalent in a relevant discipline, or relevant experience, and a portfolio of work.
-If English is not your first language you will need to meet our requirements.
-Please see the NTU website for more information.
+You will need a good honours degree (minimum 2.1) or equivalent in a relevant discipline, or relevant experience and a portfolio of work.

 Months of entry

-- Opt for additional research sessions if you’re thinking of progressing to PhD or Professional Doctorate study
+- Opt for an additional research module if you’re thinking of progressing to PhD or Professional Doctorate study

 Information for international students

 English language requirement - IELTS 6.5 (with a minimum of 5.5 in each skill) or the equivalent.